 Project background that reviews purpose, theoretical rationale, and significance of the project

-Project method that provides a detailed description of the project’s participants, design, materials, and/or procedures to be employed
+Project method that provides a detailed description of the project’s participants, design, materials, and/or procedures to be employed.
+The proposal is required to address open science practices.

 Budget and justification that identifies the specific amount requested, including a detailed project budget and justification for expenses as needed